unixorn/awesome-zsh-plugins/README.md

 * [Ztrace](https://github.com/psprint/ztrace) - Catches output of commands, allows to reuse that output, glue it with history content.
 * [ZUI](https://github.com/zdharma/zui/) - ZSH User Interface library – CGI+DHTML-like rapid TUI application development with ZSH.
 * [zzcomplete](https://github.com/zdharma/zzcomplete) - An alternate completer that allows to browse the man page of the command and select the needed option via a comfortable curses interface.

+### ZLE: Zsh Line Editor

+* [dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
+It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
+* [crayon-syntax](https://github.com/gsemet/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.
+* [escape-backtick](https://github.com/bezhermoso/zsh-escape-backtick) - Quickly insert escaped backticks when double-tapping "\`".
+* [evil-registers](https://github.com/zsh-vi-more/evil-registers) - Extends ZLE vi commands to remotely access named registers of the vim and nvim editors, and system selection and clipboard.
+* [fast-syntax-highlighting](https://github.com/zdharma/fast-syntax-highlighting) - Optimized and improved `zsh-users/zsh-syntax-highlighting` – better response times, switchable highlight themes.
+* [fzf-finder](https://github.com/leophys/zsh-plugin-fzf-finder) - Plugin to have a cool search keybinding with [fzf](https://github.com/junegunn/fzf) and (optionally) [bat](https://github.com/sharkdp/bat).
+Searches in the local tree of subdirectories for files.
+* [fzf-widgets](https://github.com/ytet5uy4/fzf-widgets) - Adds some ZLE widgets for [fzf](https://github.com/junegunn/fzf).
+* [grep2awk](https://github.com/joepvd/grep2awk) - ZLE widget to transform `grep` command into `awk` command.
+* [history-here](https://github.com/leonjza/history-here) - Binds `^G` to quickly toggle the current shell history file location.
+* [history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Needs to be loaded after `zsh-syntax-highlighting`, or they'll both break.
+You'll also need to bind keys to its functions, details are in the README.md.
+* [manydots-magic](https://github.com/knu/zsh-manydots-magic) - A zle tweak for emulating `...'==`../..' etc.
+* [syntax-highlighting-filetypes](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
+* [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
+Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
+* [system-clipboard](https://github.com/kutsan/zsh-system-clipboard) - Adds key bindings support for ZLE (Zsh Line Editor) clipboard operations for vi emulation keymaps.
+It works under Linux, macOS and Android (via Termux).
+* [tig](https://github.com/zdharma/zsh-tig-plugin) - Automatically adds a few advanced bindings and also provides a ZSH-rewritten function and/or script `tig-pick`.
+* [tmux pane words](https://gist.github.com/blueyed/6856354) - Key bindings to complete words from your [tmux](https://tmux.github.io) pane.
+* [toggle-command-prefix](https://github.com/xPMo/zsh-toggle-command-prefix) - Add a widget to toggle a prefix to a command.
+Binds Alt+s to prefix a command with `sudo` by default.
+* [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
+Useful for checking URL typos.
+* [vi-increment](https://github.com/zsh-vi-more/vi-increment) - Add `vim`-like increment/decrement operations.
+* [vi-mode (Nyquase)](https://github.com/Nyquase/vi-mode) Add extra `vi`-like functionality.
+* [vi-mode (sinetoami)](https://github.com/sinetoami/vi-mode) - Add more `vi`-like functionality to ZSH.
+* [vi-motions](https://github.com/zsh-vi-more/vi-motions) - Add new motions and text objects including quoted/bracketed text and commands.
+* [vi-quote](https://github.com/zsh-vi-more/vi-quote) - Add an operation which quotes or unquotes a motion.
+* [viexchange](https://github.com/okapia/zsh-viexchange) - `vi` mode plugin for easily swapping text between two places in the buffer, like vim-exchange.
+* [vim-mode](https://github.com/softmoth/zsh-vim-mode) - Friendly `vi`-mode bindings, adding basic Emacs keys, incremental search, mode indicators and more.
+* [vimto](https://github.com/laurenkt/zsh-vimto) - Improved ZSH `vi` mode (bindkey -v) plugin.
+* [zredis](https://github.com/zdharma/zredis) - Adds Redis database support, with `database_key` <-> `shell_variable` binding.
+Supports all data types.

 ## Completions